 The Family owned FOSS group is the world leader as supplier of dedicated, high-tech analytical solutions which measure and control the quality and production of agricultural, food, pharmaceutical and chemical products.
-Main activities are initiated from Denmark.
-Sweden and USA with headquarters domiciled in Hillerød, DK.
+Main activities are initiated from Denmark, Sweden and USA with headquarters domiciled in Hillerød, DK.
 The products are marketed globally by 23 sales companies and an extensive net of distributors.
-In line with the corevalue to be 'First', the company intends to expand its market position.
+In line with the corevalue to be 'First', the the corevalue to be 'First', the company intends to expand its market position.